Tony-Kara/Tony-Kara/Readme.md

 💻 iOS Developer | 🧰 former IT Lead | MSc Information technology

-🥅 2020 Goals: I’m always learning everything iOS and developing my own Apps 🤣
+🥅 2022 Goals: The dreams are valid, iOS vahalla 🤣

 I am skilled at designing and building iOS application, versatile in